harrisoncramer/harrisoncramer.me/src/markdown-pages/debugging-in-neovim.md

 Build: $Id: 96e65b6c615845d42e0e31d903f6475b0e4ece6e
 ```

 Great!
-We know now that `delve` is installed on our machine.
+We know now that `delve` is installed on our machine at the specified path.

 > This next part is optional.
 Skip it if you'd like.